FamALouiz/ant-detection/datasets/data/YOLOv8/README.roboflow.txt

-Gratheon - v2 Train and test ant detection data
+Gratheon - v3 70-20-10 No augmentation
 ==============================

-This dataset was exported via roboflow.com on June 14, 2024 at 7:30 AM GMT
+This dataset was exported via roboflow.com on June 14, 2024 at 8:45 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects